Asturian Revolution of 1934

-The Asturian miners' strike of 1934 was a major strike action undertaken by miners in Asturias against the new CEDA-led government, from October 4-19.
-The strike and subsequent demonstrations eventually developed into a violent revolutionary uprising in an attempt to overthrow the conservative regime.
+The Asturian Revolution was a major conflict that happened in Asturias from October 4-19, 1934.
+It started with a mass strike action undertaken by miners in Asturias against the new government which included the conservative CEDA party.
+The strike and subsequent demonstrations eventually developed into a violent revolutionary uprising in an attempt to overthrow the government.
 The revolutionaries took over Asturias by force, killing many of the province's police and religious leaders.
 Armed with dynamite, rifles, and machine guns, they destroyed religious buildings, such as churches and convents.
-The rebels officially declared a proletarian revolution and instituted a local government in the territory.
+The rebels officially declared a Proletarian Revolution and instituted a local government in the territory.
 The rebellion was crushed by the Spanish Navy and the Spanish Republican Army, the latter using mainly colonial troops from Spanish Morocco.

 The war minister, Diego Hidalgo wanted Francisco Franco to lead the troops against the rebellion but Spain's president, Alcalá Zamora, opted to send general Eduardo López Ochoa to Asturias to lead the government forces in an effort to limit the bloodshed.
 Soldiers from the Civil Guard, colonial troops, and the Spanish Legion were dispatched under López Ochoa and Colonel Juan Yagüe to relieve the besieged government garrisons and to retake the towns from the miners.
 The brevity of the confrontation led historian Gabriel Jackson to observe "every form of fanaticism and cruelty which was to characterise the Civil War occurred during the October revolution and its aftermath: utopian revolution marred by sporadic red terror; systematically bloody repression by the ‘forces of order’; confusion and demoralisation of the moderate left; fanatical vengefulness on the part of the right."